SynapseProject/synapse.docs/docs/index.md

 | Component | Description
 |--------|--------
 |Synapse.Core|Contains the workflow execution engine and is responsible for initiating calls to sub-processes.
-|Synapse.cli|A [command-line](/cli/ "Command-line") wrapper on Synapse.Core for local process execution.
+|Synapse.cli|A [command-line](/cli/core/ "Command-line") wrapper on Synapse.Core for local process execution.
+Use this to test Synapse Plans locally.
-|Synapse.Server|A server daemon designed to act as remote Synapse.Core agent.
+|Synapse.Node|A server daemon designed to act as remote Synapse.Core agent.
+Synapse.Node can execute local or remote processes.
-|Synapse.Enterprise|An API interface to creating, storing, and executing Synapse Plans under an RBAC.
+|Synapse.Node.cli|Provides a [command-line](/cli/node/ "Command-line") interface to the Synapse.Node REST interface.
+Use this to install/uninstall/start/drainstop/stop the server daemon, or to run Synapse.Node as a command-line-hosted process with console logging.
+|Synapse.Controller|An API for starting/cancelling Synapse Plan execution and recording status.
 Manages execution log-capture and keeps detailed audit logs.
+|Synapse.Controller.cli|Provides a [command-line](/cli/controller/ "Command-line") interface to the Synapse.Controller REST interface.
+Use this to install/uninstall/start/stop the server daemon, or to run Synapse.Controller as a command-line-hosted process with console logging.
+|Synapse.Enterprise|An API for managing Synapse Plans under an RBAC.

 Detailed architectural descriptions and implementations patterns can be found [here](/architecture/ "Architecture").